-- the cost of your scheme;
+- the cost of your project;

-- the quality of your scheme; and
+- the quality of your project; and

-- the time you need to finish your scheme.
+- the time you need to finish your project

-Tell us about any changes or events which may prevent your scheme from achieving its predicted outcomes or affect its future viability.
-We may then re-assess the scheme, or take any other action we consider necessary.
+Tell us about any changes or events which may prevent your project from achieving its predicted outcomes or affect its future viability.
+We may then re-assess the project, or take any other action we consider necessary.
 We may give permission for the change only if you agree to keep to extra terms and conditions.

 Give details of how the work you have done so far will change the Approved Purposes you originally predicted.
 Tell us of any changes.
-For development projects this will include changes to the scope and costs of the proposed scheme in the delivery phase.